Tigerfrake/Ink-point/README.md

 ## Introduction

-The In-point E-Commerce Website is designed to provide users with a modern and enjoyable shopping experience.
+The Ink-point E-Commerce Website is designed to provide users with a modern and enjoyable shopping experience.
 Whether you're a shopper or a seller, this platform offers a comprehensive solution.

 ## Features